ckeditor/ckeditor5/docs/tutorials/widgets/using-react-in-a-widget.md

 Later on, you will use the "Product preview" feature to build a simple React application that displays an editor next to the list of available products.
 The application will allow the user to insert the product into the editor content by clicking it on the list.

+If you want to see the final product of this tutorial before you plunge in, check out the [demo](#demo).

 <info-box>
-	If you want to see the final product of this tutorial before you plunge in, check out the [demo](#demo).
+	If you want to use this tutorial with CDN, follow the steps in the [Adapt this tutorial to CDN](#adapt-this-tutorial-to-cdn) section.
 </info-box>

 <!-- TODO: dynamic controls in React to change the appearance of the widget https://github.com/ckeditor/ckeditor5-widget/issues/81 -->